 - Customer Service

 SafetyWing is a global insurance provider specializing in travel insurance for digital nomads (those who travel around the world while working remotely), remote workers, and long-term travelers from most countries who need flexible, affordable coverage.

 SafetyWing is owned by the insurance giant Tokio Marine, which makes sign-up and selecting insurance plans straightforward and fool-proof.
 With other travel insurance providers, you’ll often have to deal with various companies depending on your location or nationality when you shop for insurance.

-With SafetyWing, medical and travel insurance is handled by all the same company, regardless of where you live.
-SafetyWing understands that spending a ton of money on travel insurance can dissuade travelers from making the investment.
+With SafetyWing, the same company handles medical and travel insurance, regardless of where you live.
+SafetyWing understands that spending much on travel insurance can dissuade travelers from investing.

 However, it is highly recommended to have travel insurance with a reliable insurance provider once you leave your home country.
 You can’t plan for what accidents or emergencies may occur on a trip, regardless of where you go.

 Maintaining the appropriate travel insurance from travel insurance providers like SafetyWing is crucial on any trip abroad.
 It provides you and your loved ones back home with the peace of mind that, in the unfortunate event something happens to you, you won’t be left with massive medical bills, financial stress, or ruin.

 SafetyWing aims to make purchasing travel insurance easy for digital nomads, entrepreneurs, and remote workers from all over the globe.
 With access to flexible, affordable, and easy-to-understand health and travel insurance plans, people can focus on the exciting parts of travel rather than mundane (but necessary) tasks like obtaining the proper travel insurance.